Lilian Tsourdi (E.)

 Lilian is the coordinator of the Law Faculty’s Master European Law School, a member of the Executive Board of the inter-faculty centre MACIMIDE (Maastricht Centre for Citizenship, Migration and Development), as well as a member of the Maastricht Centre for European Law.
 Lilian further contributes to university life through membership in a number of university-wide and faculty committees, e.g. current member of the Faculty’s Science (2023-2025) and Library committees (2022-2024).
 She previously served as chair of the working group responsible for implementing the review of the European Law School Master at the Law Faculty (2021),member of the university-wide Recognition and Rewards Committee (subfield: research) (since 2020) and was a member of the Maastricht Young Academy (2020-2023).

-Lilian is also active as a current Editorial Board member of the International Journal of Refugee Law published by Oxford University Press, and Deputy Coordinator of the Academic Network for Legal Studies on Immigration and Asylum in Europe, the ‘Odysseus Network’.
+Lilian is also active as incoming joint Editor-in-Chief of the International Journal of Refugee Law published by Oxford University Press (currently an Editorial Board member), as well as an Editorial Board member of the Maastricht Journal of European and Comparative Law published by Sage.
+She is Deputy Coordinator of the Academic Network for Legal Studies on Immigration and Asylum in Europe, the ‘Odysseus Network’.
 In addition, she co-chairs with UNHCR the European Academic Refugee Interdisciplinary Network (EARIN), established in the framework of the UN Global Compact on Refugees.
 EARIN seeks to implement the Global Compact on Refugees through research, teaching, and solidarity with displaced scholars and students.
 She is furthermore a Senior Research Associate of the Refugee Law Initiative (RLI) at the University of London and a Fellow of McLaughlin College at York University in Toronto.

 Lilian obtained her PhD from the Law Faculty and the Institute for European Studies of the ULB (December 2016).
 Prior to her current appointment, she was Assistant Professor at the Law Faculty of Maastricht University (2019-2023) and a visiting professor at Sciences Po Paris (2016-2022).
 She also held academic positions at the Refugee Studies Centre of the University of Oxford (Departmental Lecturer, 2017-2019), the Law Faculty (Max Weber Postdoctoral Fellow, 2016-2017) and the Migration Policy Centre (Research Associate, 2015) of the European University Institute (EUI), the Institute for European Studies of the Université libre de Bruxelles (Research Associate, 2013-2015), and the Centre Charles De Visscher for International and European Law of Université catholique de Louvain (Research Associate, 2012-2016).
 Lilian also previously worked as an advisor for a Member of the European Parliament, as consultant for civil society organisations (ICMC, ILGA-EUROPE), as Policy and Advocacy assistant (CCME), and interned with the European Council on Refugees and Exiles (Brussels) and the Greek Council for Refugees (Athens).